Second Parent Adoption in Georgia Is Unclear

 - Single Adoption – Individual adoption is the traditional type of adoption where an unmarried person seeks to adopt a child that has been put for adoption by the birth parent(s) or by the State.
 Georgia law does not specifically prohibit a person from adopting simply because he or she is gay.

-- Second Parent Adoption – Second parent adoption in Georgia is a legal procedure that allows same-sex couples (gay and lesbian parents) to adopt their partner’s biological or adopted children without terminating the first parent’s right as a parent.
+- Second Parent Adoption – Second parent adoption in Georgia is a legal procedure that allows same-sex couples who are NOT married to each other to adopt their partner’s biological or adopted children without terminating the first parent’s right as a parent.
 Second parent adoptions give the child two legal guardians.
 It protects both parents by giving both of them legally recognized parental status.
 This type of adoption involves one parent who already has legal rights of the child and a second parent that is petitioning for joint rights.
-This is usually the type of adoption best suited for a gay couple in a committed relationship who both want to establish legal rights pertaining to the child.
+This is usually the type of adoption best suited for a gay couple in a committed relationship, who are not married to each other and who both want to establish legal rights pertaining to the child.
 In this adoption, the child’s legal parent consents to the child being adopted by his or her spouse or domestic partner, with the result that they will both be the legal parents of the child.
-During the action, the court may request that a home study be completed for the home of the prospective parent.
-However, some judges finalize the adoption without requiring any such investigation.
-GLBT clients need to be very aware that many counties in Georgia will not necessarily approve this adoption if the step-parent is openly homosexual.
+During the action, the court usually request that a home study be completed for the home of the prospective parent.
 An attorney is usually necessary to ensure the process is less complicated.

 - Guardianship – While gay adoption is not legal, parents can protect their families by applying for guardianship.
 However, guardianship does not provide the same legal rights as adoption.